pranavshenoykp/computerVision/README.md

-Computer Vision projects from Georgia Tech and what not
+Computer Vision projects from Georgia Tech, UPenn and what not